North Korean abductions of Japanese citizens: Talks between North Korea and Japan in 2002 and aftermath

-On September 17, 2002, then Japanese Prime Minister Junichiro Koizumi visited North Korea to meet North Korean leader Kim Jong Il for the First Japan–North Korea Summit, which eventually resulted in the Japan–North Korea Pyongyang Declaration.
+On September 17, 2002, then Japanese Prime Minister Junichiro Koizumi visited North Korea to meet North Korean leader Kim Jong Il for the First Japan–North Korea Summit.
+Before the summit began, Deputy Chief Cabinet Secretary Shinzo Abe, who was one of the members of the Diet most passionately dedicated to the abduction issue, advised Prime Minister Koizumi, "Absolutely do not show a smile."
+In the morning meeting, Abe judged that the North Korean side was not showing sincerity.
+Upon returning to the waiting room, he leveraged the high probability that the room was bugged by loudly stating, "Prime Minister, let's go home now."
+As the afternoon began, the North Korean side's attitude changed, and Kim Jong Il offered an apology, which allowed the meeting to immediately move forward and eventually resulted in the Japan–North Korea Pyongyang Declaration.
 To facilitate normalization of relations with Japan, Kim admitted North Korea had abducted at least 13 Japanese citizens and issued an oral apology:

 "We have thoroughly investigated this matter.
 Decades of adversarial relations between our two countries provided the background of this incident.
 It was, nevertheless, an appalling incident.
 It is my understanding that this incident was initiated by special-mission organizations in the nineteen-seventies and eighties, driven by blindly motivated patriotism and misguided heroism....
 As soon as their scheme and deeds were brought to my attention, those who were responsible were punished....
 I would like to take this opportunity to apologize straightforwardly for the regrettable conduct of those people.
 I will not allow that to happen again."